I’ve just finished a week of VBS Recreation and thought I’d pass along what worked for me.

 “Here’s how to count to ten in a Native American language: Algonquin!”

-I couldn’t pronounce Apache or Navajo!
+(I couldn’t pronounce Apache or Navajo!)

 You should have seen them trying to play “steal the bacon,” in Japanese . . .

-Make sure they know VBS Recreation rules
+Make sure they know the VBS Recreation rules

 I kept the rules to four: